 Today's Thursday • 7 mins read

-You cannot stay in a toxic relationship, afraid that “But I’ll be alone after breaking up!”
-So, breakups happen.
-And often leave you feeling floundering, sad, and lonely.
+You can’t stay in a toxic relationship out of fear: “But I’ll be alone if I break up.”
+Breakups happen, and they often leave you floundering, sad, and lonely.

-That post-breakup loneliness can bring up paradoxical urges.
-At one moment, you may feel like you can never meet anyone again.
-At another, you feel like rushing out for a rebound affair or revenge romance.
+Post‑breakup loneliness can trigger paradoxical urges.
+One moment, you may think you’ll never meet anyone again; the next, you feel like rushing into a rebound affair or a revenge romance.

-How To Deal With Loneliness After A Breakup or Divorce
+8 Ways To Cope With Loneliness After A Breakup or Divorce

-After a breakup, loneliness can feed on itself:
+After a breakup or divorce, loneliness can feed on itself.

 - Doing things alone can be a constant reminder of the lost connection.